99Purity Peptides

 Tesamorelin vs Retatrutide: Understanding the Difference

 These two compounds are often searched together, but they model different things.
 Tesamorelin is a GHRH analog studied specifically for visceral fat reduction, with a measured VAT percentage.
-Retatrutide is a triple-agonist studied for broad body-weight change.
+Retatrutide research focuses on triple-agonism for broad body-weight change.
 A researcher modeling central adiposity selectively would reference tesamorelin; one modeling global weight change would reference retatrutide.
 They are complementary reference points, not substitutes.

 The Future of Tesamorelin Research